Ang3lFir3/StringCalc/README.md

 # String Calculator
 The following is a TDD Kata- an exercise in coding, refactoring and test-first.

 ## Before you start:
+- You will need Visual Studio or Rider.
+Get Visual Studio Code here : https://code.visualstudio.com/
 - Try not to read ahead.
 - Do one task at a time.
 The trick is to learn to work incrementally.
 - Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata